Graduate Department of Civil and Environmental Engineering

 The multi-usage laboratory supports preparation of specimens for other laboratories.
 It also has an open-circuit wind tunnel with a twenty-four-inch square cross section, and a robotic arm capable of supporting a variety of domains, including 3D concrete printing and demolition operations.

-The department houses the Center for Accessibility and Safety for an Aging Population (ASAP), a Tier I University Transportation Center (UTC), funded by the United States Department of Transportation (USDOT).
+The department houses two Tier I University Transportation Centers (UTCs) funded by the United States Department of Transportation (USDOT): the Center for Accessibility and Safety for an Aging Population (ASAP) and the Rural Equitable and Accessible Transportation (REAT) Center.
 ASAP concentrates its efforts on the State of Florida with a significant percentage of older adults, but the Center's research is valuable in addressing transportation issues for an aging population nationwide.
 The Center addresses two of USDOT's strategic goals: improving highway safety and strengthening transportation planning.
 Providing seniors with safe and convenient access to the goods and services they need to participate fully in society is a key issue explored by ASAP personnel.
 The Center also focuses on transportation issues of rural and minority segments within the elderly population.
 The Center captures four interdisciplinary areas: (1) Accessibility and community connectivity among older adults; (2) Human factors affecting the older population, especially regarding acceptance of emerging technologies; (3) Geometric design research, especially regarding elder crash mitigation; and (4) Health, wellness, and safety of seniors as it relates to multimodal transportation and emergency operations.
-ASAP also supports educational and outreach activities, including an annual Transportation Day, brown bag lunches, student research seed grants and dissertation fellowships, and annual student research colloquia.
+The REAT Center focuses on core issues of mobility challenges for people in rural communities, which are increasingly marked by growing diversity and expanding inequities within and across regions.
+The REAT Center aims to assess how effective solutions for transportation-related challenges, which have been widely applied in urban and suburban areas, could be potentially implemented in rural areas to address the needs of diverse rural populations in Florida and nationwide.
+ASAP and REAT support educational and outreach activities, including an annual Transportation Day, brown bag lunches, student research seed grants and dissertation fellowships, and annual student research colloquia.

 The department also houses the Resilient Infrastructure and Disaster Response (RIDER) Center.
 RIDER is a multi-disciplinary research center established with the mission of achieving adaptive capacity and resilience for the communities affected by natural disasters such as hurricanes and pandemics such as COVID-19.
 RIDER unites engineers, social scientists, social workers, health, public policy, communication, and information specialists synergistically towards developing emergency plans that can fit the distinct needs of both urban and rural communities to solve the real-world problem of “resilience divide.”
 RIDER specifically focuses on understanding the factors that foster and support the efficacy of disaster resilience in varying population settings; extending our knowledge of community-scale infrastructure limitations in planning for natural disasters; and developing long-term strategic adaptation and implementation plans to reduce community vulnerability, needed desperately by the underserved areas of the state and the country affected by natural disasters to sustain their communities.
 RIDER currently hosts four multi-disciplinary laboratories: (1) Resilient Materials and Structures (ReMS) Lab; (2) Water Sustainability and Coastal Hazard (WaSCH) Lab; (3) Laboratory of Advanced Operations Research and Resilience Applications (LAORA); and (4) Sustainable Infrastructure Management (SIM) Lab.